py5coding/py5book/content/processing_mode.md

 Next, you will need to write some Python code to define and register the functions you will call from Python.
 Registration is done with [](/reference/py5tools_register_processing_mode_key).
 Remember, the Java `callPython()` method can use the dot ("`.`") notation to access callables in modules or attached to objects.

 Finally, you will also need to tell py5 to create an instance of your class instead of `py5.core.Sketch`.
 You can do this with the `jclassname` parameter in your call to [](/reference/sketch_run_sketch).
-If your Python code is using py5 in [class mode](content-py5-modes-class-mode), pass the `jclassname` parameter to your constructor.
+If your Python code is using py5 in [class mode](content-py5-modes-class-mode), your class should inherit from the Python `Sketch` class and pass the `jclassname` parameter as a keyword argument to the parent's `__init__()` method.

 ## Jupyter Notebook Limitations